xscriptordev/vscode/extensions/xglass/README.md

 # XGlass for VS Code

-An extension that lets you adjust the transparency of the VS Code window on Windows and Linux.
+An extension that makes your editor looks like glass.

 ## Features
 - Change the window transparency using keyboard shortcuts.